calintat/sensors/README.md

 ------------

 Want to help translate Sensors to your language?
-Just email me the translated [strings.xml](app/src/main/res/values/strings.xml) file.
+Just translate [strings.xml](app/src/main/res/values/strings.xml) and make a pull request.